Message to my younger self…”Take the time to get to know your needs”

 When we first meet someone special we are filled with all of the hopes and dreams the future can hold.
 We feel invincible with this person by our side and expect that this feeling with never end.
 With this euphoric feeling, comes risk and vulnerability that we sometimes forget to take time to acknowledge.
 Sometimes we forget to have the tricky conversations because we finally got a glimpse of happiness and we don’t want to place that feeling in jeopardy.
 However, we are not being fair to our partner, ourselves, or our relationship.
 By avoiding difficult conversations in the beginning, we are only opening ourselves up to a high probability of accidental hurt in the future.

 Here are a couple thoughts I wish I had spent more time thinking about and discussing in the early stages of my relationship.
-I feel they may have helped navigate the challenging road ahead of us as a couple and evolving individuals.
+Now as a couples therapist in Spokane, WA, I feel they may have helped navigate the challenging road ahead of us as a couple and evolving individuals.

 - Who am I now and who do I want to become as an individual?
 I was relatively young when I met my husband.
 When we started dating I was a senior in college and thought I really knew who I was.
 However, when I look back now, I don’t think I gave this as much time and consideration that it deserved.
 I knew some basic attributes about myself but a lot of this was based on what I thought I “should” be, not who I really was.
 If I could talk to me, 20 something college student filled with love and dreams, I would ask her some of the following questions: What type of person are you?
 What is important to you?
 What are your needs (not basic needs like food, water, shelter, etc. but the really deep emotional needs)?
 If someone close to you was going to describe you, what would they would say?
 When you look into the future, who is the person in the mirror?
 What is that person like?
 What hurts them deeply and what do they do when they are hurt?
 What excites them and pushes them to continue to grow?
 Instead of asking myself questions about who I was at the core, including my wants and emotional needs, I was more concerned with who I wanted to be for my family, friends, and my future husband.
 That was a lot of pressure on them and me.